mderriey/mderriey.github.io/_posts/2020-08-03-the-mystery-of-the-empty-mail-attribute-in-aad.md

 It not only allows employees to pick a password themselves when they get onboarded, it also provides them with a way to reset their password if they forget it or get locked out of their account.
 Less helpdesk involvement means it's a win-win situation for everyone.

-Our automation pre-seeds 2 pieces of information from our HR system to ensure that only an employee can reset the password for their account:
+Our automation precedes 2 pieces of information from our HR system to ensure that only an employee can reset the password for their account:

 - A mobile phone number; and
 - An alternate email address.